gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 There is a tool, called `Buildozer`, which promises builds on all mobile platforms via a handy configuration file, the `buildozer.spec`.
 In fact, it is a wrapper over the `python-for-android` and `kivy-ios` libraries, and aims to make them easier to use.
-Well, to our detriment, we have found that things are never that simple.
-In fact, for publication on the Play Store, from August 2021 the .aab format is required, which is not officially supported by `python-for-android`.
+Well, to our detriment, we have found that things are never so simple.
+In fact, for the publication on the Play Store, from August 2021 the .aab format is required, which is not officially supported by `python-for-android`.
 Through online research it emerged that the functionality has been implemented only in a